 Here’s why: If you’re looking for a low potential regular APR on purchases and balance transfers, the Platinum Edition® Visa® Card may be for you.

 Among our picks, the Platinum Edition® Visa® Card offers the lowest APR on purchases.
-Annual percentage rates on purchases and balance transfers come in at a variable 12.24%, 17.24% or 20.24%, but the APR you’ll actually get if you qualify for the card can depend on a number of factors, including your credit.
+Annual percentage rates on purchases and balance transfers come in at a variable 12.24% to 20.24%, but the APR you’ll actually get if you qualify for the card can depend on a number of factors, including your credit.
 If you’re planning to carry a balance, securing the lowest APR possible should be a top priority.

 The card has no annual fee and offers a $25 statement credit when you make a purchase within the first three billing cycles.